willbidstrup/data_science_explorer/content/about.md

 > ― **Don Walsh**

-Welcome to my personal learning journal where I share snippets of code, works-in-progress, thoughts, experiments, analyses, wrangling, visualizing, modelling and anything else I play around with that falls broadly into the category of scientific exploration or doing things with data.
+Welcome to my personal learning journal where I share snippets of code, works-in-progress, thoughts, experiments, analyses, wrangling, visualizing, modelling and anything else I do with data.

+I've found this site useful to store things I learn and mistakes I've made.

-I'm Australian born, New Guinea raised, living in London.
+I'm Australian born, New Guinea raised, living in Adelaide.

 I have worked in factories, farms, juice stations, theatres, bars and offices.

-I now work at [Publicis.Sapient](https://publicis.sapient.com/content/psredesign/en-us.html).

 Some things I like include heavy metal on 10, chilli, cybermen, tabletop roleplaying games and whisky.

 **CREDITS:**